 I simply can't say enough about how good these guys were on all fronts.
 The guitarwork was flawless, the bass player and lead guitarist had some great interplay with their dual foot-on-the-monitor moments reminiscent of the old days of heavy metal, the drumming was ferocious and always on point, and of course Hoest is just a force to be reckoned with.
 Between his nearly indecipherable banter, occasional violence towards the audience (pretty sure he kicked someone?), and randomly throwing a box of Voodoo Donuts (a Portland delicacy) into the audience; we were in both heaven and hell.
 He even grabbed my wife by the hand at one point and didn't seem to want to let go.
 I have to admit, I was jealous...of her.
 Call me, man.
 She even got a donut and a guitar pick straight from him and the bass player.

 All said and done.
 This was a fantastic night.
 I certainly paid for it the next morning given it was a Wednesday and we didn't get back til 2:30 am, but damn it was worth it.
 The crowd even ate up having water spit on them by the rhythm guitarist.
 Multiple mosh pits broke out for key riffs, though my ragged, old ass stayed out of it this time.
 I learned my lesson at the last Converge show I went to.
 Everyone at the show was totally cool coming everywhere from Germany and Norway to right here in Portland and Vancouver, WA.
 I met some cool dudes who I hope to see again, the performance was relentlessly entertaining, and the drinks were cheap.
 What more could you ask for?
 So if Taake happens to be coming to your neck of the woods, I recommend you snatch up the tickets right now and don't miss perhaps the defining metal show of your life.
-More pictures below.
-Full album at my Facebook Page.
+Pictures below.